billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/properties/setMapItems.md

   hitHeight: number|null, /* The custom height of the map item used in calculating hit test, will use default height of the map item if this is not specified */
   others: {}, /* Any other custom data to be attached to this map item */
   textElement: {
-    family: string, /* Font family of the text */
-    size: string, /* Size of the text in CSS format */
+    style: string, /* Font style of the text in CSS font format*/
     color: string, /* Color the text in CSS format */
     text: string, /* The text message */
     maxLineWidth: number /* The max line width allowed in pixel, the text will be wrapped into multiple lines if the width exceeds this number */